eXept Software AG Logo

 o numBitsInMantissa

-answer the number of bits in the mantissa.
+answer the number of bits in the mantissa (the significant).

 seeeeeee eeeemmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm